LowWeiLin/light/README.md

 ## Scripts

-The table below provides names and descriptions of the npm scripts available in this project.
+The table below provides names and descriptions of the scripts available in this project.

 Each script is run using `yarn <script-name>`.
 For example: `yarn dev`.